bedatadriven/renjin-website/documentation/contributor-guide.md

 functionality, including probability and statistics.

-The `CommonsMath` class provides a few utility routines to bridge the Renjin and commons APIs, particularly with reference to Common's `RealMatrix` interface.
+The `CommonsMath` class provides a few utility routines to bridge the Renjin and commons API's, particularly with reference to Common's `RealMatrix` interface.

 #### Other math libraries